What’s the going rate for babysitters and nannies?

 - Special occasions: If you plan to hire a sitter for New Year’s Eve or Valentine’s Day, you’ll need to pay more than your usual rate.
 Sitters are in high demand at these times.

-- Travel and expenses: It’s a given that caregivers in cities with a higher cost of living like Manhattan or San Francisco are more expensive than those in smaller Midwestern cities.
+- Travel and expenses: Of course, sitters in large cities like Manhattan or San Francisco are more expensive than those in smaller Midwestern cities.
 But you’ll also need to think about how long it takes for the sitter or nanny to travel to work.
 If you live in a rural area where the sitter has to drive 45 minutes each way, you might have to pay more to make it worth their time for a 2-hour babysitting job.